wwwar-is/WECA-2024-Hackathon/README.md

   - As a user I want access to high resolution versions of the art work so that I can properly view the artist's art.
   - As a user I want the high quality images to open in a new tab so that I can keep exploring the main website from where I was.
+  - As a user I want to see the titles and quick info of each piece of artwork as I hover over them so that I can learn more about them quickly.

 - __About__

   - As a user I want to see pictures of the artist so that I can get to know them more.
   - As the artist I want pictures of myself shown to the user so that I can present myself well.
+  - As a user I want to see the artist's biography so that I can learn more about them.
+  - As a user I want to see a timeline of the artist's work/life so that I can quickly learn about their journey as an artist

 - __Footer__